2

 Basics

 Applications that are entirely built from Java or Kotlin code, including all the libraries and SDKs they use, don't care about which of armv7a and armv8a a device supports.
-However, quite a few apps include "native code", or "machine code", usually compiled from C or C++ code using the Android Native Development Kit ("NDK").
+However, quite a few apps include "native code", aka "machine code", usually compiled from C or C++ code using the Android Native Development Kit ("NDK").

 A given piece of machine code is either 32-bit (armv7a) or 64-bit (armv8a).
 It cannot be both.